-Any student who knowingly possesses any object that could reasonably be considered a weapon or dangerous instrument in the school building, or on school premises, or on a school bus, or at any school related function, event, or activity, is subject to discipline in accordance with Montana law and District policy.
+Any student who knowingly possesses any object that could be considered a weapon or dangerous instrument in the school building, or on school premises, or on a school bus, or at any school related function, event, or activity, is subject to discipline in accordance with Montana law and District policy.
 A parent / student / teacher / principal conference is required for every student found to have possessed a weapon at school.
-A student found to have possessed a weapon at school will also be referred to law enforcement for prosecution.
+A student found to have possessed a weapon at school.

-20) GYMNASIUM
+21) GYMNASIUM

-A copy of the Creston School Gymnasium Policy and Use Agreement is on file in the office and may be reviewed, requested and completed at any time.
+A copy of the Creston School Gymnasium Policy and Use Agreement is on file in the office and may be reviewed, requested, and completed at any time.